chadgmoore/chadgmoore.github.io/about.md

 ---
 title: About
-permalink: about/
+permalink: /about/
-profile: true
-layout: default
+layout: page
-css_class: home
+order: 0
 ---

 I am a senior project manager at a experience design & development agency.
 Co-founder of an online technical art school.
 Former game developer, and adjunct teacher.
 Parent, husband.
 Hockey fan.
 Writer.
 [Where the Light Gathers](http://wherethelightgathers.com)